Raghu9veer/Raghu9veer/README.md

 - 👋 Hi, I’m Raghuveer
-- 👀 I’m interested in
+- 👀 I’m Studing in MSRIT
-- 🌱 I’m currently learning
+- 🌱 I’m currently in 3rd CSE
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m interested in AppDevelopment
-- 📫 How to reach me
+- 📫 How to reach me rv991128@gmail.com
-- 😄 Pronouns:
-- ⚡ Fun fact:

 <!---
 Raghu9veer/Raghu9veer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.